FatemeFathii/CRAFT/README.md

 - `--fractions`: sample fraction of each file
 - `--num_files`: number of output jsonl files

 Use Prodigy tool to annotate NER dataset.
-More information about Prodigy can be accessed from https://prodi.gy/
+Since Prodigy is a paid tool, please refer to the relevant information from https://prodi.gy/ and install it before running the following code.
+We are using version 1.14.14 for your reference.

 ```